wwilsman/interactor.js/src/content/helpers/property.md

 The `property()` property creator can be used with custom interactors to create a lazy getter property that returns a property of the specified element.
 When no selector is provided, it returns a property of the interactor's element.
+It also automatically defines a matching assert method.

 ``` javascript
 import interactor, { property } from 'interactor.js';